[ login ]

 <name c="d">ab</name>

-Arguments "a" and "b" and "d" are automatically escaped; use the XML helper to suppress this behavior.
+Arguments "a", "b", and "d" are automatically escaped; use the XML helper to suppress this behavior.
 Using TAG you can generate HTML/XML tags not already provided by the API.
 TAGs can be nested, and are serialized with str().
 An equivalent syntax is:

 {{=TAG['name']('a', 'b', c='d')}}